Data Science in a Glass Box

 Trust should be queryable

-Instead of asking people to remember why a release happened, you can ask the system.
+Instead of asking people to remember why a release happened, you can ask the system, because it preserved the evidence.

 A framework, not a finished methodology